c-l-scholl/bizinc-tasks/frontend-task/todo-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## JSON server
-To run json-server, open up a new terminal and run
+To run the json-server backend, open up a new terminal and run

 ```bash
 npm install json-server@0.17.4